Vietnam detects hybrid of Indian and UK COVID-19 variants | Health

 - Country:

-Online newspaper VnExpress said Long had described the new variant as a hybrid of the Indian and UK variants.
-"The new one is an Indian variant with mutations that originally belong to the UK variant," Long was quoted as saying, adding that authorities would soon announce the name and detailed characteristics of the newly discovered variant.

 The World Health Organization (WHO) has identified four variants of SARS-CoV-2 of global concern.
-These include variants that emerged first in India, in Britain, in South Africa, and in Brazil.
-Officials at the WHO did not immediately respond to a request for comment regarding the new variant identified in Vietnam.
+These include variants that emerged first in India, Britain, South Africa and Brazil.
+Officials at the WHO did not immediately respond to a request for comment regarding the variant identified in Vietnam.

-Laboratory cultures of the new variant, which is much more transmissible than the previously known types, revealed that the virus replicated itself very quickly, Long was quoted as saying.
-He said that could explain why so many new cases had appeared in different parts of the country within a short period of time.
+Long said laboratory cultures of the new variant showed the virus replicated itself very quickly, possibly explaining why so many new cases had appeared in different parts of the country in a short period of time.
+The Health Ministry told the meeting the government was working to secure 10 million vaccine doses under the COVAX cost-sharing scheme, as well as a further 20 million doses of Pfizer's vaccine and 40 million of Russia's Sputnik V.

+The country of about 98 million people has so far received 2.9 million doses and aims to secure 150 million this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)